Heed725/qgis_colorramp_generator/README.md

 ![Version](https://img.shields.io/badge/version-5.0-blue.svg)

 The **QGIS Color Ramp Generator** is a web-based tool designed to help GIS professionals, cartographers, and data visualization specialists easily create and export custom color ramps for use in [QGIS](https://qgis.org).
-It supports creating multiple color ramps with visual previews, tagging, validation, and exporting to the QGIS-compatible `.xml` style format.
+It supports creating multiple color ramps with visual previews, tagging, validation, and exporting to the QGIS-compatible `.xml` and `.GPL` style format.

 ---